wp-cli/restful/README.md

 A [Kickstarter-backed project](http://wp-cli.org/restful/) by @danielbachhuber to unlock the potential of the WP REST API at the command line.

 **Warning:** This project is at a very early stage.
 Treat it as an experiment, and understand that breaking changes will be made without warning.
 The sky may also fall on your head.
-Using wp-rest-cli requires the latest nightly build of WP-CLI.
+Using wp-rest-cli requires the latest nightly build of WP-CLI, which you can install with `wp cli update --nightly`.

 [![Build Status](https://travis-ci.org/danielbachhuber/wp-rest-cli.svg?branch=master)](https://travis-ci.org/danielbachhuber/wp-rest-cli)